Reading progress: 0%

 Bert Jansch: The Quiet Revolution of the Fingers

-Fairport Convention made British folk rock more popular, while Bert Jansch made it more personal.
-Jansch is a Scottish guitarist and singer.
-He became famous in the early 1960s through his solo performances.
-These performances were known for their precision and subtlety.
-His debut solo album, released in 1965 and titled Bert Jansch, included both traditional songs and original compositions, all featuring complex fingerpicking styles.
-His fingers moved smoothly and with purpose.
-The technique enhanced the song rather than taking attention away from it.
+Fairport Convention made British folk rock more visible, while Bert Jansch made it more intimate.
+Jansch, a Scottish guitarist and singer, emerged in the early 1960s through solo performances known for precision and subtlety.
+His 1965 debut, Bert Jansch, included both traditional songs and original compositions built around complex fingerpicking.
+The technique served the song rather than distracting from it.

-Jansch drew from blues as well as British ballad traditions.
-That mix reflected the wider transatlantic exchange that shaped the revival.
-His arrangements were simple.
-One guitar part can sound like many voices at once.
-The listeners paid attention.
+Jansch drew from blues as well as British ballad traditions, a mix that reflected the wider transatlantic exchange shaping the revival.
+His arrangements were spare, but a single guitar part could imply several voices at once.
 The quiet demanded attention.

-In 1967, Jansch joined Pentangle, a group that combined folk, jazz and blues influences.
-Pentangle was a musical group that played traditional songs in new ways.
-They were known for their flexibility in rhythm and harmony.
-The different instruments played off each other, creating space within the arrangements.
-Silence and restraint became ways to express feelings.
+In 1967, Jansch joined Pentangle, a group that combined folk, jazz, and blues influences.
+Pentangle reworked traditional material with unusual rhythmic and harmonic flexibility.
+The instruments played against one another in ways that opened space inside the arrangements.
+Silence and restraint became expressive tools.

 British folk clubs promoted this focus on detail.
 Unlike the big festival stages, these venues were smaller and more personal.
 The performers stood close to their audiences.
 Every mistake was easy to hear.
-In that environment, it was better to be precise and honest than to put on a show.
+In that environment, precision and honesty mattered more than spectacle.

-Jansch’s influence extended beyond the typical genre boundaries.
-Many musicians, from Neil Young to Johnny Marr, have said that his guitar style had a big influence on them.
-His work also showed that folk musicians are not just preserving history.
-They were improving technique and creating new possibilities within the tradition.
+Jansch’s influence extended well beyond genre boundaries.
+Many musicians, from Neil Young to Johnny Marr, have cited his guitar style as an influence.
+His work also showed that folk musicians were not only preserving history.
+They were advancing technique and opening new possibilities within the tradition.

 The British scene focused on craft, which went well with the American focus on lyrical expansion.
 These different types of songs paved the way for a new songwriting approach.
 In this framework, personal expression and musical talent were equally important.
 The singer-songwriter era that followed would take on both of these elements.